privacysandbox/protected-auction-services-docs/production_operation.md

 *   Reliability ranges: the server operators are responsible for deciding the reliability targets that they’re aiming for, e.g. uptime.
 The servers should be able to meet a range of different reliabilities; this is important because often extremely high reliability comes with significant costs.
 *   Monitoring and alerting: the ability to detect when servers fail, or stray from reliability targets, is necessary.
 Without this server operators can’t tell if the servers are performing correctly.
+See [Monitoring protected audience API sevices][2] for details.
 *   Risk management: past outages will be tracked and documented together with changes that come out of them.
 This both to track system health over time and to make sure that known bugs are corrected.
 *   Graceful degradation: when servers are overwhelmed they should be able to shed traffic in a predictable way (while also alerting operators that they’re in this state, as above).
 *   Scale testing: it’s useful to know where the limits of the servers are.
 For example, how much traffic can one single instance handle before it’s overwhelmed?